yousafkhamza/youtube-video-downloader-pyscript/README.md

 Available Formats:
 ['360p', '720p']
-Choose one format would you like to download (eg:360p): 720p
+Choose one format would you like to download (eg:360p): 720p        <------------------- Choose any resolution when available here.

 Information about the video format you had selected:
 File size: 13.6 MB